Logiqx/wsw-results/docs/tech/motion.md

 2022

-- 2022 is a combination of the existing GT-31 processes and some new processes for the Motion Mini.
+- 2022 will be a combination of the existing GT-31 processes and some new processes for the Motion Mini.
 - During the 2022 event, Motion Minis will be set up in advance and the WSW team will oversee the download of daily data via the event WiFi.
 - Reporting will use some newly created software, allowing results to published as quickly and efficiently as possible.

 2023

 - 2023 is likely to use the Motion Mini for all fleets.
-Each competitor will have the option to entirely self-serve; registration and daily download.
+Each competitor will have the option to entirely self-serve; setup, registration and daily download.
-- Registration will involve a quick WiFi test to check that the Motion can connect to the event WiFi and is set up correctly; e.g. 5 Hz logging.
+- Registration will involve a quick WiFi test to check that the Motion Mini can connect to the event WiFi and is set up correctly; e.g. 5 Hz logging.
 - Automatic downloads of daily GPS data can be initiated by the competitors themselves (with technical support available) via the event WiFi.
 - Reporting will use the same software as 2022, allowing results to published as quickly and efficiently as possible.